JamesHagerman/L1Demoparty/docs/UART_tutorial.md

 Once you unzip that, you'll be able to look inside the new `pic30` directory for those three `stdio.h` related .c files.

 Those files, along with the notes in section `2.13.2 Customizing STDIO` (as well as actually understanding how the UART peripheral on your micro works at a low level) SHOULD be enough for you to patch together NEW versions of those methods that will work correctly with your UART.

+## Working putc() method for printf()

+THIS they seem to have gotten right in XC16!
+We don't have to override it to get it to work.
+XC8 required you too, so this was nice break get after a bunch of other work!

 ## Working read() method for scanf()